 Waste-to-Energy incineration is the sustainable alternative to landfills for waste disposal

-Waste-to-Energy is not your Grandparent’s incineration.
+Waste-to-Energy is not the incineration of decades ago.
 These modern facilities divert waste from landfills to generate energy from the combustion of municipal solid waste.
 Our Waste-to-Energy facilities are designed to convert the waste that remains after recycling into electricity for homes and businesses and/or steam for export to industries.

 Waste-to-Energy is a technologically advanced means of waste disposal that is widely recognized for reducing greenhouse gases—particularly methane—by eliminating emissions from landfills.
 NASA scientists have identified landfills as super-emitters of methane, a greenhouse gas that is 84 times more potent as a climate-warming gas than CO₂.